 Here are the TOP 12 Mistakes I see small businesses make on their Websites.

 - Thinking that if you build it they will come — NOT!
 Having a website and not blogging or sharing on social media is like having a billboard out in the middle of the ocean.
 Sure a passing ship may see it, but that’s not going to be enough.
 Moreover, you need to blog at least 2-3 times a week for the first couple of months especially if your site has been stagnant.
 It’s all so Google will notice you.
-Each blog post needs to be shared on all the major social media networks: Facebook, Twitter, Google+ (posted public it will be indexed in the search engine), Pinterest and LinkedIn.
+Each blog post needs to be shared on all the major social media networks: Facebook, Twitter, Pinterest and LinkedIn.
 Yes, Pinterest!
 It takes the link with it helping with SEO.
 Once you’ve built some momentum and a following on social media, you can reduce your blogging to once or twice a week.
 However, check your analytics each month.
 If you see your monthly web traffic fall, go back to 2-3 times a week.
 Still, your analytics won’t lie.

 - No lead generation strategy – or lead capturing on your website.
 You need to convert visitors to leads then nurture them into sales.
 That’s where a good Marketing Automation campaign comes in.
 First, you need a good Call-to-Action.
 Something of value to your target market – an ebook, free course, webinar, whitepaper (if your business is more technical) or a coupon.
 Keep the form short.
 Ask only for their email address and first name.
 In addition, you can ask 1 or 2 questions to segment your email list, but no more than that.
 Once you’ve got their email address, put them in an email drip system.
 I use MailChimp (affiliate link).
-They have a basic automation service for only $30 a month and it works great.
+They have an affordable, basic automation service and it works great.
 Think out your email messages strategically to direct your warm lead into a sale.
 Not everyone who lands on your website is ready to buy right away.

 - Not optimizing each post or page for the search engines.
 The free WordPress plugin, SEO by Yoast is the best SEO plugin out there.
 It walks you through everything you need to do so your post/page will get noticed by Google.
 Besides, it helps with “readability”.
 You need to write for your target market.
 Remember, you’re the expert, they’re not.
 Write for the human reader with the search engine in mind.

 - Not fully thinking out what you want to accomplish with the website.
 What are your goals and objectives?
 Who do you want to reach?
-Sure, your main objective is to increase sales, nevertheless, your site needs to walk the visitor from the landing on your page, to where you want them — the conversion.
+Sure, your main objective is to increase sales, nevertheless, your site needs to walk the visitor from the landing on a page or blog article, to where you want them — the conversion.
 You want to convert a visitor into a warm lead and then you need to nurture that lead into a sale.
 (See #2 above) Having well-done market and keyword research along with a strategic marketing plan will work as a guide for you website and online marketing efforts.

 - Having popups.
 They are extremely annoying.
 Don’t you remember that popup windows were blocked in browsers.
 Now they’ve made them plugins to WordPress so they can’t be blocked by browsers.
 My greatest pet peeve are the exit ones.
 I want to bookmark or share the blog post, I move the mouse to do so and the pop-up appears and I have to look for the “x” or “close” button.
 I don’t even read it.
 You do want to have a clear call-to-action in the top or right-hand side of the page.
 More discrete popups are the ones that appear at the bottom corners.
 They’re visible, but not obstructive.
 Moreover, think about the first-time visitor.
 That person clicked on an interesting title and wants to read the article.
 They don’t know you yet!
 How can anyone think that the person wants to sign up for a newsletter or get a report.